ericbrooke/setup_ruby_rails/README.md

 To note that Homebrew stores downloads to Library/caches/.. and you will need to change permissions, as homebrew will try to read from this folder first before downloading.

-##B - Add your keys to your new account
+## Step 10 - B - Add your keys to your new account

 You may need to copy over your id_rsa.pub and id_rsa found in the .ssh directory